lipemat/advanced-sidebar-menu/readme.txt

 * Make debugging functionality more stable.

 = 8.0.2 =
-* Introduce new `advanced-sidebar-menu/menus/category/get-child-terms` filter
+* Introduced new `advanced-sidebar-menu/menus/category/get-child-terms` filter
 * Support filtering the first level of categories.
 * Use `is_excluded` vs `is_first_level_category` in category view.